"Picturesque Countryside

 Early history of the mill

 The location was perfect.
 The bridge was built at a narrow spot in the river.
 The citizens supplied 3000 sticks, 13 cart-loads of timbers, 150 cart-loads of stones and 13 trucks of lime, and the quantity of clay soil to cover the sticks.
 A dike was constructed of sticks and stones and covered with dirt.
 This weir caused the formation of a mill-pond, and both directed and accelerated the water into the mill race to the millwheel, which turned a large axle extending into the house where it rotated the grinding wheel.
 This was an "undershot" mill, meaning that the blades were propelled by water running in a race, rather than pouring over the blades from above as in an "overshot" mill.
-The grain was poured by the sackful into a hopper mounted above, and pulverized between the rough rotating stone and the stationary horizontal stone.
+Those were impractical in streams with a low gradient.
+The grain was hoisted up by the sackful and then poured into a hopper mounted up high, and pulverized between the rough rotating stone and a stationary horizontal base-stone.

-Even today on the side of the millhouse facing the steep hill hangs a large stone shield with a coat-of-arms depicting the Austrian double-eagle symbol and the initials M.T. for Maria Theresa, leader of the Hapsburg Empire which ruled a big part of Europe including Luxembourg from 1715-1795, a period of stability.
+From 1715-1795, a period of stability, the Hapsburg Empire ruled a big part of Europe including Luxembourg from their seat in Austria.
+I have heard from more than one source that the mill was actually visited by the royal family on numerous occasions, but I have not seen evidence of it.
+To this day, on the side of the millhouse facing the steep hill hangs a large stone shield with a coat-of-arms depicting the Austrian double-eagle symbol and the initials M.T. as a sign of tribute to Maria Theresa, Empress of the Hapsburgs.
 The shield had formerly been located beside the door of the mill, facing the bridge, under a gable.
-It was probably there as a sign of tribute to the Empress.

-Until then the mill had been owned by the princes or counts, or whoever was governing the land.
-But there was a trend of legalization of privately-owned mills that were formerly crown property.
+There was a trend toward legalization of privately-owned mills that were formerly crown property.
 So in 1785 a committee of inhabitants of Boulaide petitioned for the mill to be sold to them communally.
 The next year the villagers decided to sell it, and Anton FELTEN of Boulaide was the first private owner.
+He was married to the daughter of one of those important families in town.

-GOERENS held the mill through the 1820s and raised a family there.
+Mr. GOERENS held the mill through the 1820s and raised his family there.
 Matthias GOERENS died at the mill in 1830.
 His daughter Marguerite GOERES married Mathias MERSCH in 1821 and their seven children were born there, the last in 1839.

 In the 1800s most of the work done at the mill was by hand, and it was barely profitable.
 Typically there was more than one family at the mill at a given time.
 Their livelihood was derived from shares of the flour they milled.
 The townspeople brought grain to the mill to be milled, in exchange for food or whatever other goods and services they produced.
 It was a barter system requiring little cash.
 Millers in general didn't always enjoy a good reputation, often being suspected of keeping some flour from their clients.
 For one thing, a completely full sack of hard-earned grain produces less than a full sack of flour.
 And customers had to be restricted from the interior because of the dangerous work going on, so they couldn't see the process.
 There were large cogwheels and belts spinning with no safety protections.